mattmcspirit/azurestack/README.md

 -azureStackAdminPwd P@ssw0rd! -VMpwd P@ssw0rd!
 ```

-**Please Note**
-* This scenario requires testing.

 Post-Script Actions
 -------------------
-This script can take up to 6 hours to finish.
+This script can take over 6 hours to finish.
-Once the script has completed, be sure to look in your downloadPath folder, as it will contain a ConfigASDKOutput.txt file, with useful information for the next steps for deploying the App Service.
+Once the script has completed, be sure to look in your downloadPath folder, as it will contain a ConfigASDKOutput.txt file, which contains useful information.
-Please refer to your .txt file for specific guidance and links.
+Assuming the script has completed successfully, you just need to activate the portals: <https://docs.microsoft.com/en-us/azure/azure-stack/asdk/asdk-post-deploy#activate-the-administrator-and-tenant-portals>

 #### Troubleshooting & Improvements
 This script, and the packages have been developed, and tested, to the best of my ability.
 I'm not a PowerShell guru, nor a specialist in Linux scripting, thus, if you do encounter issues, [let me know through GitHub](<../../issues>) and I'll do my best to resolve them.